 President of The Boston Architectural College

 Glen LeRoy, FAIA, FAICP, is the seventh president of The Boston Architectural College.
-He comes to the BAC from the College of Architecture and Design at Lawrence Technological University (LTU), where he served as dean for ten years.
+He comes to the BAC from the College of Architecture and Design at Lawrence Technological University (LTU), where he served as dean for 10 years.
 Previously, LeRoy was a principal at the architectural and design firm Gould Evans Associates, where he worked for 15 years.

-"I have admired The BAC for decades for its commitment to practice-based education," said LeRoy, who believes that professional schools should balance the teaching of theory with a solid foundation in practice-based learning.
+"I have admired the BAC for decades for its commitment to practice-based education," said LeRoy, who believes that professional schools should balance the teaching of theory with a solid foundation in practice-based learning.
 "The BAC is well-respected nationally for this professionally-based attitude, in addition to its nonprofit status, size, multi-disciplinary character, and urban setting."

 At LTU, LeRoy was involved with student recruitment, enrollment, and retention—critical needs for the success of tuition-based colleges.
 He played a key role in recruiting and retaining students in a competitive environment and with a challenging economy, making great strides in both areas.

 LeRoy has supported programs that support a diverse student body.
 These include attentive student services, active student organizations, competitive athletics, improvements to physical facilities, a stronger and more accountable advising system, academic assistance and tutoring, a professional mentoring network, a laptop computer program, online education, national and international outreach, and a college-based student leadership council.